12 min read

 For Emotional Depth

-Why it works: Uses shoulder rehabilitation as forced proximity that creates genuine dependency.
+Unassisted (Ice and Instinct #1), H.A.
+Laine Why it works: Uses shoulder rehabilitation as forced proximity that creates genuine dependency.
 The hero's injury vulnerability mirrors his emotional walls.
-Medical terminology becomes intimate language.
+Medical terminology becomes intimate language through what the series calls the Translation Game.

 For Trope Execution